aoswalt/workshop-reduce/README.md

 * Collecting changes from each step
 * The final return value

+The initial value for the accumulator is optional.
+If a value is given, the first operation will be called on the first element with that value as the accumulator.
+If no initial value is given, the first operation will be called on the second element with the first element as the accumulator.

 #### Reducer

 The reducer function takes the current accumulator value and an element from the collection and returns the modified accumulator for the next step.